 Position of Treasurer

-will be affirmed annually by the Executive Council.
+The position of Treasurer will be appointed annually by the Executive Council.

 Executive Council may designate certain duties of the Treasurer to an employee for the purpose of bookkeeping.

 The Treasurer will present regular financial reports to Executive Council and make themselves available to Executive Council upon request to answer any questions.